Richard S. Lundin

 Rick’s family goes back more than 100 years in Arizona, to the early 1900’s when his grandfather was a young boy on a farm in Glendale, Arizona.
 Rick decided he wanted to be a lawyer at age 16 while attending high school in Phoenix.

-Rick began his career in law at the age of 19, working part-time as a litigation assistant at a large, established law firm in downtown Phoenix while he attended Arizona State University.
-After receiving a bachelor’s degree in finance, Rick worked as a legal assistant in a mid-sized Phoenix law firm in the area of construction and commercial collections.
-Rick chose to attend The National Law Center of the George Washington University in Washington, D.C. and earned his law degree in 1993.
+Rick began his career in law at the age of 19, working part-time as a litigation assistant at a law firm in downtown Phoenix while he attended Arizona State University.
+After receiving a bachelor’s degree in finance, Rick chose to attend The National Law Center of the George Washington University in Washington, D.C. and earned his law degree in 1993.

 Rick holds several memberships within the legal community.
 In addition to the Arizona Supreme Court, Rick has been admitted to the Court of Appeals of Maryland, the District of Columbia Court of Appeals, the United States District Court for the District of Maryland, and the United States District Court for the District of Columbia.
 Rick is also a member of the State Bar of Arizona and its Family Law Section, the Arizona Association for Justice, the Maryland State Bar Association, the American Bar Association, the Montgomery County Bar Association, the Prince George’s County Bar Associations, the Maryland Association for Justice, and the District of Columbia Bar.

 When not helping his clients reach their legal goals, Rick enjoys spending time with his wife, Janese, and he enjoys running, weight training, staying healthy and active, reading, camping and hiking.
-Rick and his son hiked 50 miles in the Yosemite wilderness in August 2013, and he believes backpacking reinforces a winning mindset for trial work – a disciplined ability to anticipate what may be needed and carefully gauging a dynamic situation with a readiness to recalibrate work with what’s on hand to get the job done when something unexpected occurs.
+Rick and his son hiked 50 miles in the Yosemite wilderness in August 2013, and he believes backpacking reinforces a winning mindset for trial work – a disciplined ability to anticipate what may be needed and carefully gauging and responding to dynamic situations, ready work with what’s on hand to achieve success, even when something unexpected occurs.

 Rick’s deep-rooted belief in the importance of always going the extra mile for people and treating them the way he would want to be treated provides his clients with a unique, caring, confident and successful legal experience.